 Lab Orders from Outside Physicians

 The WHS laboratory will process tests ordered by health providers from outside Watkins Health Services.
 The orders can be brought to the lab by the patient or the health provider can fax the order.
 Each order must be signed by the provider and include the diagnosis for test(s) ordered.

 Some lab results take several days for a result.
-Pap smears may take up to two weeks.
 Please be assured that every effort is made to contact you the same day your lab result information is received by WHS.
-The lab staff is not allowed to release the results directly to the patient.
+The lab staff is not allowed to release the results directly to the patient verbally; however, printed results can be provided.
 If you have questions regarding your lab results, call our Nurse Helpline at 785-864-9583.